What are the Health Secrets to the Hunza People’s Longevity?

 One website states that Hunza women can conceive between the ages of 60 and 90 – a claim most women would find incredibly hard to believe.
 Another common belief is that the Hunza are all descendants of Alexander the Great, who left men too weak to continue on treks through the mountains during the Greek’s conquests in the fourth century BCE.

-While the former claim sounds hyperbolic, there is a possibility that the Hunza could be descendants of an Indo-European race that settled in the area.
+While the former claim sounds exaggerated, there is a possibility that the Hunza could be descendants of an Indo-European race that settled in the area.
 We’ll come back to this later on.

 The Hunza Health Secrets

 The Hunza Valley is situated in a remote, pristine area of northern Pakistan, where locals grow their own food and utilize fresh glacier water for drinking and bathing.
 Cut-off from any nearby cities or commercial hubs, the Hunza do not consume any processed foods and eat a diet rich in vegetables, milk, grains and fruit, especially apricots.

 Apricots are a staple for the Hunza, who are said to go for several months a year on a diet consisting purely of apricot juice.
 The Hunza are said to not suffer from cancer, due to their consumption of vitamin b-17, also known as amygdalin, found in apricot seeds.
 Their diet also consists largely of raw fruits and vegetables, and lesser quantities of meat.